 An overarching theme for my research has been the formation and evolution of the Fennoscandian shield during the Proterozoic.
 For this purpose, U-Pb dating of different rocks is combined with geochemical and isotope (strontium, neodymium) studies in order to understand their origin and tectonic setting.
 A related question is how the geological evolution of Fennoscandia fits into the larger plate tectonic pattern, how Fennoscandia and Baltica (the northeastern, Precambrian part of Europe) have fitted into different early supercontinents (Columbia/Nuna, Rodinia) during this time period, and how they have been moving across the globe.

-My present research concerns the origin of the Hedesunda granite complex and the basic Herräng dykes in east-central Sweden (see below).
+My latest published papers concerns the origin of the Hedesunda granite complex and the mafic Herräng dykes in east-central Sweden (see below).
 The latter project is a continuation of similar studies of other basic intrusive Svecofennian rock complexes in the same area (The Roslagen basic to ultrabasic intrusions; The Avesta-Östhammar belt of mafic rocks; The mafic Dannemora dykes; see below), which may give information of the tectonic environment in the area 1900 to 1850 million years ago, when these rocks formed, and the nature and composition of the underlying mantle.

 Previous projects, now finished, have been concerned with The Proterozoic bedrock of Blekinge and Bornholm (in southern Fennoscandia) and Timing of migmatization in east-central Sweden (central Fennoscandia).
 When it comes to reconstructions of Precambrian supercontinents, I have written about Baltica’s connection to Amazonia and West Africa during the Proterozoic (the so-called SAMBA model).